Theofanis Mavrommatis

-Theofanis Mavrommatis (Θεοφάνης Μαυρομμάτης, born 16 January 1997) is a Greek professional footballer who plays as a centre-back.
+Theofanis Mavrommatis (Θεοφάνης Μαυρομμάτης, born 16 January 1997) is a Greek professional footballer who plays as a centre-back for Super League 2 club Chania.

 Career

 Panathinaikos

 Mavrommatis joined Panathinaikos from the youth ranks of Panargiakos.

-On 1 September 2018, Mavrommatis made his first professional appearance for the team in the 2018–19 Superleague Greece game against Lamia.
+On 1 September 2018, Mavrommatis made his first professional appearance for the team in the 2018–19 Super League Greece game against Lamia.
 In January 2020, Theofanis Mavrommatis was shifted out on loan to Danish club SonderjyskE after a disappointing first half of the season, but he showed promise with reliable performance in Denmark before the coronavirus pandemic halted the Superliga.
-Reports have suggested that Mavrommatis will be given another chance by Giorgos Donis, but the centre-back will only be used as a back-up option.
+Reports have suggested that Mavrommatis will be given another chance by Georgios Donis, but the centre-back will only be used as a back-up option.

 Atromitos

 On 31 January 2021, following his release from Panathinaikos, Mavrommatis signed a contract with Atromitos, until the summer of 2022.

 Al-Adalah

 On 28 July 2023, Mavrommatis joined Saudi Arabian club Al-Adalah.